davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 * Additionally, there should be a set of shortcuts for Official calls as well
   * Official Timeout
   * Start the Jam
+  * End Jam (Medical or Safety call offs by Officials)
   * Unstart Jam/Un-Timeout
 * Keys should be large enough or spaced far enough apart to avoid fat fingering input
-* If you cannot print your own key caps, they should at least be marked in a way that you can identify what each function should be.
+* If you cannot print your own key caps labels, your keys should at least be marked in a way that you can identify what each function should be.

 ## The Basic Routine

-During gameplay, an SBO's primary duties, in order of priority, are to:
+During gameplay, an SBO's primary duties, in order of priority, are:

 ### 1. Working with Scorekeepers